What are you looking for?

 Clove Tree with blooming red flowers and fresh green leaves

 Clove trees are remarkable evergreens that originate from the Maluku Islands in Indonesia.
 They thrive in tropical Zanzibar and are a significant feature of Zanzibar’s lush green landscapes.
-The red flower buds, from which the spice is obtained, are noted for their intense fragrance and strong flavor.
+The red flower buds, from which the spice is obtained, are noted for their intense fragrance and strong flavour.

 The flower buds are meticulously handpicked from September to December.
-They’re dried in the sun for several days, which turns them their familiar deep brown color.
+They’re dried in the sun for several days, which turns them their familiar deep brown colour.
 This drying process is a crucial step that concentrates the aromatic compounds in the cloves, ensuring their distinctive taste and long shelf life.

 Habitat: